Credentialing/Recredentialing Standards for Facilities

 - Minimize health and safety risks for members

 To begin the credentialing process, each facility submits an application.
 A credentialing specialist performs the primary source verification as applicable.
-The credentials committee, which consists of the Blue Cross of Idaho chief medical officer and generally, three primary-care physicians and three specialists, reviews the information.
-We verify information on the facility at least every three years for credentials committee review.
+The credentials committee consists of the Blue Cross of Idaho medical director and five physicians with various specialties from around the state.
+We verify facility information at least every three years for credentials committee review.

 Application, Attestation and Release

 Information on a facility's application cannot be more than 180 days old at the time of review.
 All sections of the application must have complete answers or explanations.
 Facilities may attach documents, but Blue Cross of Idaho does not consider attachments as a substitution for a complete application.
 As applicable, the facility must attach current copies of its license, Board of Pharmacy license, certificate of insurance for professional liability, certificate of insurance for worker's compensation, certification, most recent Medicare survey, accreditation, quality program description, ownership documentation and a list of practicing physicians and other healthcare providers.
 The facility must sign and date an unaltered attestation and release.

 The facility must maintain a current license in good standing from the appropriate Idaho licensing agency (if applicable) that is not revoked, terminated, expired, restricted, suspended, imposed with conditions, stipulations, disciplinary actions, probation or otherwise modified in any way at the time of credentials committee review.

 Board of Pharmacy License (if applicable)

 Verification of a valid current certification at initial credentialing and recredentialing is required.